Freytech Inc

 Emulsions in the oil sector are either categorized as “water in oil” or “oil in water” depending upon the percentage of the volume of fluids.

-All these components are divided employing several concepts of separation to obtain the
+All these components are divided employing several concepts of separation to obtain the desired output that are considered useful.

 HOW HEATING DIVIDES AN OIL AND WATER EMULSION